ArkCase/ark_helm_charts/docs/External_Services.md

 |hibernate|Reports (Pentaho)|
 |jackrabbit|Reports (Pentaho)|
 |quartz|Reports (Pentaho)|

+For each of these schemata, you must also create or select a username and password with which you'll want to allow access for the different components.

 As a result, if you wish to interface ArkCase with an external database, you ***must*** provide connection information for each of the above schemata, except for those schemata related to components that won't be rendered (for example if you will be using an external Alfresco instance, then you can ignore creating and configuring the *content* schema since it's assumed that this has already been done as part of the Alfresco deployment).